dendronhq/handbook/handbook/handbook.company.values.md

 The perfect is the enemy of the shipped.
 We strive to do great work but we will do it incrementally instead of waiting for something to be _perfect_.
 We prioritize ruthlessly, delivering the right things with the right quality in a timely fashion.

-Iteration means that we will hit the deadline but are fleixble about the scope.
+Iteration means that we will hit the deadline but are flexible about the scope.
 It's okay and also encouraged to have multiple phases for any individual feature.

 ### In Practice